Bert Ive: Filmography as cinematographer

 The Conquest of the Pacific is a black and white silent documentary in 1928 that celebrated the first flight across the Pacific Ocean.
 The plane named "Southern Cross" arrived in Brisbane on June 9, 1928, and Charles Kingsford Smith and his crew members became the first to fly across the Pacific.
 Smith bought a second-hand Fokker F.VIIb without engines in America from Sir Hubert Wilkins, who was an Arctic explorer.
 Then he installed new engines to cross the Pacific along with his co-pilot Charles Ulm, navigator Harry Lyon and radio operator Jim Warner.
 On May 31, 1928, they departed from Oakland, California, and flew to Eagle Farm Airport in Brisbane via Suva and Hawaii.
 The distance was 11,585 kilometers and the flight time was 83 hours and 50 minutes.
 They were caught in austere storms on the way, those increasing the risk of flying and navigation over ocean.
 The crew had to write down course directions and information in these situations.
 Besides, Smith and the "Southern Cross" completed some important flights after crossing the Pacific.
 They flew over the Australian Continent ceaselessly and first crossed Tasman after crossing the Atlantic east-west.
 In order to commemorate the historic flight, Bert made the film to record it.
 The silent film covered four captions, these were used to clarify what was going to happen next on screen.
 It started from a subtitle "Excited crowds await the ‘Southern Cross’ at Brisbane", then introduced the scene of the "Southern Cross" stopping on taxiway.
-The second subtitle, "Captain Kingsford Smith is the first to land", was followed by a shot of Kingsford Smith waving to the crowd then another member and him were hoisted by the crowd.
+The second subtitle, "Captain Kingsford Smith is the first to land", was followed by a shot of Kingsford Smith waving to the crowd then another member and he were hoisted by the crowd.
 The next two subtitles were "Followed by his fellow countryman, C. T. P. Ulm, and Americans Lyon and Warner" and "The crowd takes possession", which introduced the scene in which Kingsford Smith and other crew members were taken by the crowd to a car which specially waiting for them.
 The film depicts the moment of Kingsford Smith's first major international aviation victory.
 Some details shown in the film, such as Smith's appearance from the cockpit with cigarette, and it displayed tobacco which was accepted universally at that time.
 Importantly, it records the views of "South Cross", a wingspan is 23 meters, the length is 15 meters, 3.9 meters high, with a Fokker F.VIIb-3m.
 The "Southern Cross" is on exhibition at International Airport of Brisbane today.